 Stop condition: RTCP packets are sent from system under test, or time has passed corresponding to three maximum RTCP intervals (see clause 6.2.1, ca 21 seconds).

 Pass criteria: 1) No RTP packets are sent.
-2) RTCP packets are sent containing at least a Sender Report or Receiver Report.
+2) RTCP packets are sent containing at least a Receiver Report.

 Comments: The test result is agnostic to RTP packets being received by the system under test or not.
+If the system under test is not receiving any RTP packets, the Receiver Report will be empty (no report blocks).

 6.2.2.2 Initial Receiving No Data RTCP Test

+Purpose: Tests that empty RTCP Sender Reports or Receiver Reports are generated even if no RTP packets are received at the start of the session.

 Status: Mandatory

 Preconditions: The system under test is pre-configured to not receive any RTP packets from the start of the test session, e.g. set as send-only.